Centrix14/TVM/README.md

 > It can also accept the-m flag then, among other things, the contents of the ncp file will be displayed.

 ## For more information about TVM, read the documentation in the TVM/docs/en or rus directory
+To compile the source, use the following command gcc.
-Use build to compile the
+To compile the nom compiler:

-> build.exe

-or otherwise, if the application does not fit your platform, use a different method:

-> gcc nom.c -o nom.exe gcc ncprun.c -o run.exe
+> gcc nom.c -o nom.exe -O6

+To compile the startup program .ncp files using TVM:
+>gcc ncprun.c -o run.exe -O6

 ## I need help!
 If you are not difficult then you could help in editing the documentation in English, or help in finding problems and bugs, I will be immensely grateful to you!